NVIDIA/aistore/docs/cli/archive.md

 `ais archive ls BUCKET/OBJECT`

 Display an archive content as a tree, where the root is the archive name and leaves are files inside the archive.
-The files are always are sorted in alphabetical order.
+The filenames are always sorted alphabetically.

 ### Options